sri2729/aws-terraform-learning/INTERVIEW_QA_GUIDE.md

 ### **Q1: "Tell me about yourself and your experience with Terraform"**

 **Perfect Answer:**
 "I'm passionate about Infrastructure as Code and cloud technologies.
-I recently completed a comprehensive AWS project using Terraform where I built a full-stack serverless website infrastructure.
-The project demonstrates my understanding of multiple AWS services including S3, CloudFront, API Gateway, Lambda, DynamoDB, WAF, and VPC.
-I used Terraform modules to create reusable, maintainable infrastructure code with both static hosting and dynamic serverless backend functionality.
+I recently completed a comprehensive AWS project using Terraform where I built a production-ready static website infrastructure.
+The project demonstrates my understanding of multiple AWS services including S3, CloudFront, DynamoDB, WAF, and VPC.
+I used Terraform modules to create reusable, maintainable infrastructure code.
 This experience taught me the importance of security, cost optimization, and scalability in cloud architecture."

 **Key Points to Mention:**
 - Infrastructure as Code principles